SimFin/simfin/FUTURE.md

     Balance Sheets, Cash-Flow Statements, etc. as found in `names.py` Either expand the existing web-page: https://simfin.com/data/help/main?topic=definitions
     or create a wiki on github.
 (Thomas)
+    Maybe use the first paragraph from sites like this: https://www.accountingtools.com/articles/early-extinguishment-of-debt.html and then provide a link so people can read the rest?

 -   Helper-function for calculating per-share numbers e.g. Sales Per Share and Earnings Per Share.